Q: Who establishes and enforces advertising laws?

 Q: Must advertisers provide information to support their claims?

-A: The FTC requires advertisers to have a reasonable basis for making objective claims in an advertisement.
+A: The FTC requires advertisers to have a reasonable basis for making objective claims in an advertisement prior to dissemination of the claim.
 For example, if an advertisement claims that “tests prove” a certain result, then the advertiser must have appropriate test results that prove the claim.
-While an advertiser need not provide proof proactively, suppoprt for the claim must be produced if challenged by the FTC or an attorney general.
+While an advertiser generally need not provide proof proactively, support for the claim must be produced if challenged by the FTC or an attorney general.
 The level of support required depends on what claims are made or implied in the advertisement.
 The FTC evaluates certain factors to determine the level of proof needed.
 These factors include the type of product, type of claim, the benefit of a truthful claim, ease of substantiating a claim, consequences of a false claim, and the amount of substantiation experts in the field believe is reasonable.

 Q: Does the FTC also make sure advertisers don’t use other people’s copyrighted material or trademarks?